mraiur/dainmiller.github.io/_posts/2015-10-05-value-objects-in-ruby.markdown

 layout: post
 tags: [ruby]
 categories: [ruby]
+summary: A value object never changes the state of your application.
+A value object presents data and allows you to pose questions to the data.
 ---

 Tenants of value objects:
 1. A value object never changes the state of your application
 2. A value object presents data and allows you to pose questions to the data